anluke/guitar-portal/README.md

     -   #### Site User

-        1. As a Site User I'd like to register for an account and login afterward.
+        1. As a Site User I'd like to register for an account and log in afterwards.
-        2. As a Site User I'd like to View the list of created posts.
+        2. As a Site User I'd like to view the list of created posts.
         3. As a Site User I'd like to Open a post and view it's contents.
         4. As a Site User I'd like to sign up for newsletter be that registered or guest without registering.
-        5. As a Site User I'd like to View Latest Posts made by all site users.
+        5. As a Site User I'd like to view Latest Posts made by all site users.
-        6. As a Site User I'd like to View Comments and Views on Blog posts.
+        6. As a Site User I'd like to view comments and Views on Blog posts.
-        7. As a Site User I'd like to View my Login status at Navbar.
+        7. As a Site User I'd like to view my log in status at Navbar.

     -   #### Site Administrator Goals